cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

-use case, consider a cycling task that copies the latest of a set of files to overwrite the previous set: if the task is delayed by more than one cycle there may be no point in running it because the freshly copied files will just be overwritten immediately by the next task instance as the suite catches back up to real time operation.
+use case, consider a cycling task that copies the latest of a set of files to overwrite the previous set: if the task is delayed by more than one cycle there may be no point in running it because the freshly copied files will just be overwritten immediately by the next task instance as the workflow catches back up to real time operation.
 Clock-expire tasks are configured with :cylc:conf:`[scheduling][special tasks]clock-expire` using a syntax like :cylc:conf:`clock-trigger <[scheduling][special tasks]clock-trigger>`